Why AILANG Has No Loops: Formal Rationale

 Guarantees:

-Termination: recursion depth =
+- ✅ Termination: recursion depth =

-Effect-free: no
+length(list)(finite) - ✅ Effect-free: no

-in signature โ pure computation - โ
+! {IO}in signature → pure computation - ✅ Compositional:

-reduces deterministically - โ AI-readable: structure mirrors data (cons list โ cons recursion)
+sum([1,2,3])reduces deterministically - ✅ AI-readable: structure mirrors data (cons list → cons recursion)

-Approach 2: Fold Combinators (Catamorphisms)โ
+Approach 2: Fold Combinators (Catamorphisms)

 foldl(range(0, 10), 0, \acc, i. acc + i)